 If you like organising and planning, and want to work in a job that is necessary to the daily needs of customers and keeping business moving, then transport and distribution may be the right career for you.

 The transport and storage industry is vital to the UK economy, running 24 hours a day, 7 days a week and 365 days in the year.
-It employs some 1.6 million people.
+It employs nearly 1.8 million people.

 You can work in one of five areas.

 There are a wide variety of companies to choose from including: